The limits of collective intelligence

 One small indomitable neighbourhood holds out against the planners (and changes the plan).
 (The Hindu 22.10.2017)

-Anyone who has commuted on trains during rush hour will know there’s something deeply tolerant about the Mumbaikar (The Hindu 07.10.2017)
+Anyone who has commuted on trains during rush hour knows there’s something deeply tolerant about the Mumbaikar (The Hindu 07.10.2017)

 Not all is worthy of the bin!
 Our latest column in The Hindu explores features of Indian urbanism that could inspire cities around the world.
 (The Hindu 24.09.2017)